Djaa9/oakandiron-fleetbuilder/README.md

 prompt for install of PWA https://web.dev/customize-install/

 2.0
-- Save to file
+- Save to account
-- Export as text
-- Add pdf card packs
-?
-Save to storage
-- Show pictures of cards
 - Give list a name
-- Make initiative card selector a sortable table
-- Make available offline (manifest?)
-- Set desktop icon for progressive webapp

-3.0
 - Share list (backend generated link)

+x.0
 - Print friendly version
-- login and save in db on backend

-x.0
-- Save list on server
+- Add pdf card packs
+- Show pictures of cards
 - Track win loss
 - Fork list
 - Se top lists
 - Like/dislike other lists
-- Top lists

 Ideas
 - Free for all game mode with no restrictions